Blog icon

 Australia is host to more than half a million species of plants and animals.
 Three quarters of them can be found nowhere else on earth.
 Our biodiversity is both a treasure to behold and an economically valuable resource.

-CSIRO's natural history collections contain more than 15 million specimens dating back to 1780.
-The specimens represent all major biological groups and cover the entire Australian continent and marine zones, from native and introduced plants to terrestrial vertebrates, invertebrates, fish, algae and tree seeds.
+CSIRO's natural history collections contain more than 15 million specimens representing all major biological groups.
+They cover the entire Australian continent and marine zones and include native and introduced plants, terrestrial vertebrates, insects, fish, algae and tree seeds.

 The collections contribute to national and international biological knowledge and underpin a significant part of Australia's taxonomic, genetic and ecological research.